Home

 Last stage separation factor = (29 / 11)

-Thus 10 or more stages, each with two tanks, may be required to reduce the impurity concentration by a factor of 1000.
+Thus about 13 stages, each with two tanks, will likely be required to reduce the Pu impurity concentration in the UO2 by a factor of 1000.

 FIRST STAGE OVERVIEW:

 In operation hot strong acid solution saturated with UO2(NO3)2.6H2O at 100 degrees C is fed from the dissolver into tank T1a main inlet.
-Tank T1a is then cooled to 20 degrees C. The remaining cool liquid is transferred from tank row a to tank row b.
-Thr remaining solid is then warmed.
-It converts from being 97.55% UO2(NO3)2.6H2O to being nearly pure UO2(NO3)2.6H2O.
-The initial impurity fraction in used CANDU fuel is: 2.45%.
+Tank T1a is then cooled to 20 degrees C. The remaining cool liquid is transferred from tank T1a to tank T1b.
+The remaining solid UO2(NO3)2.6H2O in tank T1a is then warmed.
+After crystal melting the nearly pure liquid is shifted into tank T2a.

-The contents of Tank T1b are heated and recycled back into tank T1a.
+The contents of Tank T1b are heated to 100 degrees C and 1 U of this liquid is recycled back into tank T1a.

-The contents of tank T0a are transferred into T1a.
+Then 1 U of the contents of tank T0a are transferred into tank T1a.

 Tank T1a then starts a new cooling cycle.

-The cascade consists of a series of nitric acid resistant tanks designated by Tnx. n = 1, 2, 3, 4, 5, 6, 7 x = a, b The detail of the connections to tank T7x and T1b differs from the other tanks to enable the solution discharged by these tanks to feed the HNO3 recovery apparatus.
+The cascade consists of a series of nitric acid resistant tanks designated by Tnx. n = 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14 and x = a, b.
+The detail of the connections to tank T13a, T14b and T1b differs from the other tanks to enable the solution discharged by these tanks to properly feed the HNO3 recovery apparatus.

 The tank discharge tubes are fed from the very bottom of each tank.
 The discharge connections to the adjacent downstream tanks are to the space above the liquid levels in the downstream tanks to ensure that there are liquid breaks in the connections between adjacent tanks.
-Each tank overhead gas space is vented to a common overhead vent pipe.
-This vent is sometimes closed to permit easy liquid transfer between tanks while safely containing hot HNO3 and related gases.
+Each tank's overhead gas space is vented via a liquid detector and a NO solenoid valve to a common overhead vent pipe.
+This solenoid valve is sometimes closed to permit easy liquid transfer between tanks while safely containing hot HNO3 and related gases.

-Each tank has temperature sensors which are used to regulate the heating/cooling rates and to indicate when a heating or cooling cycle is complete.
+Each tank has a temperature sensor which is used to monitor the heating/cooling rates and to indicate when a heating or cooling cycle is complete.

-During the heating period the temperature of the oil is about 20 degrees C warmer than the temperature of the solution.
-During the cooling period the temperature of the oil is about 5 degees C cooler than the solution.
+During the heating period the temperature of the circulated oil is about 20 degrees C warmer than the temperature of the solution.
+During a cooling period the temperature of the circulated oil is about 5 degees C cooler than the solution.

 At the end of the heating and cooling periods the solution in each tank is transferrred into the next downstream tank.

-The tanks all have liquid level overfill sensors.
+The tanks all have liquid level full sensors and common drain tube empty sensors.

 There is control logic which will stop the liquid transfer sequence and alarm if any tank liquid level exceeds its design maximum.
-The floor under the tanks is covered with an acid resistant stainless steel sheet and is sloped to a common drain.
-The drain goes to the basement level dirty acid drain down tank.
+The floor under the tanks is covered with an acid resistant stainless steel sheet which is sloped to a common acid drain.
+The drain goes to a basement level dirty acid drain down tank.
 Thus any acid leak anywhere in the system gravity drains into this dirty acid drain down tank.

 CASCADE MAINTENANCE: